39alpha/39alpharesearch.org/content/team/_index.md

 State University.

 We share a passion for pure science, developing novel research ideas, building scientific software, and arguing with each other.
-We also crave the pursue of challenging environmental projects that lie outside traditional disciplinary silos.
+We also crave the pursuit of challenging environmental projects that lie outside traditional disciplinary silos.
 We believe humanity is at a unique point in our collective history: Humans simultaneously have the power to destroy the environment that sustains us while also harboring the intellect and compassion to investigate and comprehend our impact on the Earth and its biosphere.

-The diversity of our collective skill set&mdash;and our interest in exceptionally interdisciplinary research&mdash;decreased our chances of getting hired somewhere together to do enviroentmal research.
+The diversity of our collective skill set&mdash;and our interest in exceptionally interdisciplinary research&mdash;decreased our chances of getting hired somewhere together to do environmental research.
 So we decided to strike it out on our own, under [guiding principles](/) that we believe should be common in science (but are not&mdash;yet).